|

 ballasted, with fencing present prominently - after all

-freight rolling stock to meet the requirements of the
+types of freight rolling stock to meet the requirements

 chemicals), covered freight cars (for solid material